Vol. I · An inquiry into artificial intelligence

 What is the Imago Project?

-The Imago Project is a nonprofit initiative that examines artificial intelligence through the enduring question of human dignity.
+The Imago Project is an initiative that examines artificial intelligence through the enduring question of human dignity.
 We publish research and essays, host public gatherings, and build community across faith, the academy, and the wider public.

 Who is the Imago Project for?